-- You want to apply the settings from the old version to a new version of SoftMaker Office that you install on the same computer. - You have also installed the current version of SoftMaker Office on another computer and would like to use the same settings there. - You want to apply the settings of an old version of SoftMaker Office to another computer on which you have installed the new version of SoftMaker Office.
+- You want to apply the settings of the old version to a new version of SoftMaker Office that you are installing on the same computer. - You have also installed the current version of SoftMaker Office on another computer and want to use the same settings there.

+You want to apply the settings of an old version of SoftMaker Office to another computer on which you have installed the new version of SoftMaker Office.

-Which files are saved?
+Which files are backed up?

-For the export BasicMaker accesses the settings files (...config.ini, ...tools.dat etc.) that are stored in the SoftMaker\Settings folder on your device.
+For the export, BasicMaker accesses the settings files (...config.ini, ...tools.dat, etc.) that are stored on your device in the SoftMaker\Settings folder.

-Note: The above information is for illustrative purposes only and you usually don't need to do anything here.
-BasicMaker will automatically replace these files for you if you follow the steps described below for exporting/importing the settings.
+Note: This information is for illustrative purposes only and you usually do not need to do anything here.
+BasicMaker will automatically replace these files for you if you perform the steps described below for exporting/importing the settings.